Usher’s Alleged Victim Quantasia Sharpton Claims She ‘Needs Money’ Days Before Press Con, Fans Doubt Her Story

-Usher continues to face controversy with new STD lawsuits from three individuals, one of whom is Quantasia Sharpton, also known as Angel Valentino.
+Usher continues to face controversy with new STD lawsuits from three individuals — one of which is Quantasia Sharpton, also known as Angel Valentino.

 On Monday, celebrity lawyer Lisa Bloom held a news conference with Sharpton, one of the three plaintiffs accusing R&B singer Usher of exposing them of herpes.
-During the press conference, Quantasia shared how she met the singer and ended up having sex with him.
+During the press con, Quantasia shared how she met the singer and ended up having sexual interaction with him.

 Apparently, Sharpton was celebrating her 19th birthday at Usher’s concert when the singer spotted her in the crowd.
 The alleged victim claimed that Usher’s security got her number, explaining that singer is interested in her.

 Shortly after the concert, Quantasia said Usher called her and asked where she’s staying.
-Eventually, the singer dropped by her hotel room, where the alleged sexual activity took place.
+Eventually, the singer dropped by her hotel room where the alleged sexual activity took place.

-Sharpton also revealed that Usher did not inform her about his herpes infection prior to sexual intercourse, adding that she wouldn’t have done it if she knew about his condition.
+Sharpton also revealed that Usher did not inform her about his herpes infection prior to their sexual intercourse, adding that she wouldn’t have done it if she knew about his condition.

 However, despite the plaintiff’s detailed story, many have been questioning her authenticity, especially after reading some of her social media posts prior to her lawsuit against Usher.